A photograph depicts a Six Flags roller coaster under floodwaters in St. Louis in May 2017.

 — Six Flags Over GA (@sfovergeorgia) January 3, 2016

-Had the park been underwater, potential visitors likely would have been informed via the same means.
-Six Flags Over St. Louis repudiated the rumor via their Twitter feed:
+Had the park been underwater, potential visitors likely would have been informed via the same means, but instead Six Flags Over St. Louis repudiated the rumor via their Twitter feed: